 How to play like Ace Frehley

 Original KISS guitarists Ace Frehley inspired countless rock and metal guitarists.
 He was a member of KISS from 1973-82.
 The band then reformed in its original line up with Frehley returning to the band from 1996-2000.
-He has released six solo albums as well as his work with KISS.
+He has released seven solo albums as well as his work with KISS.

 Learning the guitar solos Ace recorded during his original stint in the band KISS gave me the textbook of lead guitar playing.
 He creates very melodic (easy to sing in your head and remember) solos using basic lead guitar techniques.
+You can learn Ace’s solos over at our YouTube channel.
+See what we consider his ten best solos in this article.

 Ace Frehley – Equipment